omarreis/BoatAttitude/README.md

 ## FiremonkeySensorFusion

-FiremonkeySensorFusion is a cross platform (Android and iOS) sensor fusion ( GPS + Accelerometer + Magnetometer ) The object receives sensor readings from the phone/tablet sensors and outputs phone attitude  in the form of rectangular coordinates ( aka Euler angles ).
+FiremonkeySensorFusion is a cross platform (Android and iOS) sensor fusion ( GPS + Accelerometer + Magnetometer ) The object receives sensor readings from the phone/tablet sensors and outputs phone attitude  in the form of rectangular coordinates (aka Euler angles ).

 These are also known as Yaw,Pitch,Roll or Azimuth,elevation,roll or Heading,altitude,roll.
+This profusion of names causes some confision.

-GPS reading is used to calculate the magnetic declination, so we can obtain the true heading from the mag heading.
+GPS reading is used to calculate the magnetic declination (using WMM model), so we can obtain the true heading from the magnetic heading.

 In this example we use the sensor readings to orient a 3D sailboat scene.
-Also included: sea surface, cardinal points ( N,S,E and W) Sensor readings are used to rotate a camera pointing to the boat.
+Also included in the scene: sea surface and cardinal points (N,S,E and W) Sensor readings are used to rotate a camera pointing to the boat.

-## rotation quaternion
+## Using rotation quaternion
-Firemonkey 3D uses TControl3D.RotationAngle vector to set object rotations.
+Firemonkey 3D uses TControl3D.RotationAngle vector to change object rotation.
 These are known as Euler angles.
 Using rotation angles in this way has a couple problems.
-Setting Euler angles can lead to the so called "gymbal lock", with loss of freedom degree.
+Setting Euler angles can lead to the so called "gymbal lock", with loss of degree of freedom.
 It is better to use quaternions to set object rotations.

-Problem is Firemonkey TControl3D has no public method to set the quaternion directly or manipulating the 3d matrix.
-This is worked around using a helper class (this solution was copied from https://github.com/tothpaul/Delphi/blob/master/Google%20Cardboard/4%20FullDemo/Main.pas )
+Problem is Firemonkey FMX TControl3D has no public method to set the quaternion directly or manipulating the 3d matrix.
+This is worked around using a helper class (the solution was copied from https://github.com/tothpaul/Delphi/blob/master/Google%20Cardboard/4%20FullDemo/Main.pas )

      type  // helper class to help manipulating the matrix instead of changing RotationAngle TControl3DHelper = class helper for TControl3D